shfty-elysian/elysian-legacy/README.md

 ### You have to hand-code your entire scene when using SDFs, like Shadertoy

-* Elysian's purpose is to solve this through abstraction
+* Elysian's purpose is to solve this problem through abstraction
 * It even has a Shadertoy backend that can convert Elysian AST into Shadertoy-compatible GLSL!

 ### Calculating extra data like normals is expensive